-Ready for another challenging post from the early days of our ministry?
-This one was reconstructed from lecture notes on a class I only remember teaching once about the connection between truth and conscience.
+This week I want to share another memo about truth, and specifically, how we should respond to truth.
+This memo was reconstructed from lecture notes on a class I only remember teaching once about the connection between truth and conscience.
 But it significantly impacted my thinking.
-Glad I stumbled onto it and could bring back more "classic FAST".
+Enjoy!

 There's a common misconception about how the conscience works going around.
 I've run into on multiple occasions, and you probably have too.
 In fact, you may have even seen things from this perspective yourself at times.

 I typically see it when giving Bible studies.
 I'll be teaching some basic principle of Scripture, and lay out the relevant verses in as clear and simple a way as I can.
 And as I go through the lesson, I ask a series of small decision questions.
 Does this make sense?
 Is this clear?
 Can you see this is what the Bible teaches?
 All through the study, my partner will be nodding their head in general agreement.

 "Yes, I can see this is what the Bible teaches, but the Holy Spirit hasn't convicted me to make that change yet".